 The Acorn Project

-Limit: Up to 2nd grade.
+Limit: Kindergarten to 2nd grade.
 Group size is a minimum of 10 and maximum of 20 students.

 You may choose to lead your own group without the help of sanctuary Educators.
 Please review our Guiding Your Own Group Guide before your visit for registration procedures and pointers on preparing for your trip.